lhcb/starterkit-lessons/22-decay-tree-fitter.md

 > * Apply a mass constraint
 > * Inspect the refitted decay tree

 Once you have made a hypothesis on the chain of decays that have lead to your final state, you then can incorporate the additional knowledge that comes with this hypothesis to get a new best estimate for the particle parameters - in particular their momenta.
-The additional knowledge is represented as constaints, which your decay tree has to fulfill.
+The additional knowledge is represented as constraints, which your decay tree has to fulfill.

-For example for the decay
+For example, for the decay
 ```python
 '[D*(2010)+ -> (D0 -> K- pi+) pi+]CC'
 ```